openstack-archive/murano/doc/source/admin/appdev-guide/examples.rst

        needed to be opened) is contained in the getContainer method.
 All other actions for the application configuration are located at the DockerStandaloneHost definition and its dependencies.
-Note that this application doesn’t have a filename:Resources folder at all since the installation is made by Docker itself.
+Note that this application doesn't have a filename:Resources folder at all since the installation is made by Docker itself.